-- Arrive about 2 hours early (for big airports)
+- Arrive about 2 hours early (for big airports):

 At security, I had the FULL pat down because one of the apple sauce packets I had in my bag tested positive in the ballistics test.
 This left Sam with all three kids!
 He's such a trooper, but it added about 20 minutes onto our time.

-- Check as much baggage as you can
+- Check as much baggage as you can:

 It is worth every penny.
 We checked all of our bags except a backpack for each person.
 The twins even carried toddler backpacks.
 We pushed Greta in a stroller, which we checked at the gate and pushed all three car seats on a folding hand truck (dolly) held on by some bungee cords.
-We wanted the girls to be buckled in on the flight in their car seats and Greta was a lap child.
+We wanted the girls to be buckled in on the flight in their car seats with Greta being a lap child.
 We decided to keep her car seat with us to keep it from getting damaged and in case there wasn't a full flight (wishful thinking).

-- If you have older kids or multiple of car seats, rethink bringing their seats
+- If you have older kids or multiple of car seats, rethink bringing their seats:

 If you have the money, it's worth buying a ticket for a squirmy one year old and taking the car seat on the plane.
 This is where buckling in would really come in handy.
 Greta was not okay being held and couldn't get comfortable.

 Greta even got one when things got pretty desperate - don't worry, she was on my lap and under my watch the whole time she had it.
-Suckers, stickers, a show, and the no mess markers in a travel case made the flight easy peasy.
-For Greta, I had post-its, painters tape, colors, stickers and snacks.
+Suckers, stickers, a show, and the no-mess markers in a travel case made the flight easy peasy.
+For Greta, I had post-its, painters tape, colors, stickers, and snacks.

-- Don't travel Frontier with kids unless you HAVE to
+- Don't travel Frontier with kids unless you HAVE to:

 On the way home they had us all in separate seats all over the plane.... and would not help us out!
 Luckily, we were able to talk to some of the other passengers and work it out.
 No one wants to sit next to a three year old on a three hour flight.
 This was by far the most stressful part of the trip.

-- Have puke bags readily available
+- Have puke bags readily available:

 Eleanor can get motion sick pretty easily and I love these.
 I have them all over our house too.
 Super compact and easy to slip into your bag.

-- Keep calm
+- Keep calm:

 It's probably not going to go perfectly, but that’s okay.
 I kept telling myself "This is so good for them".
 The kids will feed off of you.
 When Sam and I started to get stressed, the kids felt it and would start acting out, but when we kept our cool they had more fun and listened better.
 One of the biggest things about learning how to travel with kids is to keep calm and keep going.